 Virgin Australia’s Business Class lounge network

-Virgin has been investing heavily in new lounge experiences over the last couple of years, and there are new lounges in all Australian capital cities (except Hobart) along with some at regional airports.
+There are new domestic lounges in all capital cities (except Hobart) along with some at regional airports.
 In my visits, they have all offered very consistently good experiences.

 Virgin operates 11 lounges across Australia at:

 - Alice Springs